Many people wonder about the carbon footprint of electric cars vs gasoline, whether or not the ‘green’ claims are all they’re cracked up to be.

 In most instances, an electric vehicle will produce less carbon emissions over its lifetime than a gas-powered vehicle, but that’s not enough, nor does it make up for the actual harm done to the planet to produce these vehicles.

 For electric vehicles to be a viable, sustainable, and environmentally-friendly choice for consumers, the biggest changes that need to be made are these:

 - The construction of EV batteries needs to become more sustainable for electric vehicles to be greener.
 Right now, the carbon footprint of an electric vehicle is largely associated with the carbon cost of its batteries.

 - The United States’ power grid must also be addressed.
 Most of the electricity used in the U.S. is generated from burning fossil fuels.
 As such, “refueling” an electric vehicle still produces a large amount of carbon emissions.

-- Until then, eco-conscious shoppers can purchase a tree planting carbon offset from one of reputable carbon credit providers, which will remove all the emissions generated by personal travel.
+- Until then, eco-conscious shoppers can purchase a tree planting carbon offset like a road trip carbon offset from one of reputable carbon credit providers, which will remove all the emissions generated by personal travel.

 If these problems are addressed, then the decision to buy an electric vehicle becomes far simpler as they will be objectively better for the environment, and neatly outclass other vehicles on the market.